tal-diamant/pixi.js-learning-doc/readme.md

 ### Particle effects
 To use particles in pixi we'll use the `ParticleContainer` class, it is basically a regular `Container` but with some limitations which makes it more performant (more on the limitations later).\
 Using particles can feel very complicated but I'll show you it's not too bad.\
-pixi has an online particle editor that you can play with and customize your particles.\
+pixi has an online particle editor that you can play with and use to customize your particles.\
-Once you are happy with the particles you can download a JSON config file which we'll feed into the particle emitter to replicate the effect on our project.
+Once you are happy with the particles, you can download a JSON config file which we'll feed into the particle emitter to replicate the effect in our project.\
 [Particle editor](https://pixijs.io/pixi-particles-editor/).\
 Note* that the particle is using an image, you can see it and download it in the "particle properties" section of the editor, or you can upload and use your own.\
 Note** the particle editor generates an old version of the emitter configuration but don't worry, they made a function that accepts that old configuration and converts it to the new one so don't get confused when you see it.\